sdem88/FLUJO-AI-Platform-v2/README.md

 ->->-> FLUJO is still an early preview!
 Expect it to break at some points, but improve rapidly! <-<-<-

 This [critical issue](https://github.com/mario-andreschak/FLUJO/issues/9) is currently impacting the CHAT feature and the OPENAI-COMPATIBLE ENDPOINT, fix will come asap! (a hotfix was implemented to restore minimum functionality)

-You can still view the whole Flow execution in the terminal output! (after you started the server in a terminal with npm run dev or npm start)
+- You can still view the whole Flow execution in the terminal output! (after you started the server in a terminal with npm run dev or npm start)
+- You can add ~FLUJOEXPAND=1 or ~FLUJODEBUG=1 somewhere in your message to show more details

 # IMPORTANT SECURITY NOTE
 FLUJO has currently EXTENSIVE logging enabled by default!
 This **will expose your encrypted API-Keys to the terminal output!**.
 Be VERY careful when grabbing videos or streaming and showing the terminal output!